Oral and Dental SciencesFind a programme

 Dr Nihal Bandara, (Lecturer), Biofilm antimicrobial resistance; candida pathogenesis mechanisms; fungal bacterial interactions; microbial signalling and quorum sensing; novel approaches to overcome antimicrobial resistance; pathophysiology of microbial biofilms

 Dr Michele Barbour, (Reader), Nanotechnology in dentistry; oral nanoscience.

 Professor David Dymock, (Professor), Assessment; curriculum design; dental education; student reflection

 Professor Anthony Ireland, (Professor), 3D scanning technology; adhesion; biomaterials research; orthodontic archwires; particulate production.

 Dr Sam Leary, (Senior Lecturer), Diet, obesity and cardiovascular risk; lifecourse epidemiology; physical activity.

-Professor Andy Ness, (Professor), Diet, obesity and cardiovascular risk; lifecourse epidemiology; physical activity.
+Professor Andy Ness, (Professor), Cleft lip and palate; diet, obesity and cardiovascular risk; head and neck cancer; lifecourse epidemiology; physical activity.

-Dr Angela Nobbs, (Lecturer), Mechanisms of bacterial (Streptococcus) colonisation and pathogenesis; polymicrobial interactions and biofilm formation
+Dr Angela Nobbs, (Senior Lecturer), Mechanisms of bacterial (Streptococcus) colonisation and pathogenesis; polymicrobial interactions and biofilm formation

 Professor Jonathan Sandy, (Dean of Health Sciences), Clinical outcomes in craniofacial anomalies; craniofacial development.